bereal/sitemon/README.md

  * producer
  * consumer

-To run the integrated tests:
+To run the integrated test:

     $ docker-compose up -d --build  # this may take a while first time
-    $ pytest -v integrated_test
+    $ pytest -v --integrated

 The integrated test relies on the `example_config` files.
 In a bigger scale the expected test results would likely also be configured.